-My motto in Apache was I only say yes to all invitations to travel.
-Only got a year, gotta go everywhere!
+My motto in Apache was: I only say yes to all invitations to travel.
+Only YES!
+Yes please!
+I only have one short year; Gotta go everywhere!
+Gotta dodge school!

 His follow-up questions had forced me to admit my ignorance.
-But I was willing to learn, I had a ball and I have been a Chuck Berry fan ever since!
+But I was willing to learn, I had a ball – and I have been a Chuck Berry fan ever since!

 He played all his hits, including “Johnny B. Goode,” “Maybelline,” “Nadine,” “No Particular Place to Go,” “Reelin’ and Rockin’,” “Roll Over Beethoven,” “Surfin’ U.S.A,” “Sweet Little Sixteen,” . . .

 That was 1973.
 Recently I saw a 2014 pic of Jim on the internets.
 That’s him in the red T, wranglin’ rattlesnakes.
 Hi Jim!
 Never forgotten!
 Thought of you again when Chuck died aged 90 this year – 2017.

 “People don’t want to see seventeen piece bands in neckties.
 They wanna see some jeans, some gettin’ down and some wigglin’.”

 “I love poetry.
 I love rhyming.
 Do you know, there are poets who don’t rhyme?
 Shakespeare did not rhyme most of the time and that’s why I don’t like him.”

 “It amazes me when I hear people say ‘I want to go out and find out who I am’.
 I always knew who I was.
 I was going to be famous if it killed me.”